Years ago that I had a bit of fun on a train commute. Remember those? Trains, planes and automobiles to get to work…

 To get started mapping, I downloaded an app – MindNode – and in the center of the screen added a box for me.
 I then branched out with a few simple categories, inspired by a map I had seen from Louise Brace: friends, family, hobbies, work, and education.

 And I just kept going.
 I don’t know what my seatmate thought as she glanced at my screen… “Uh oh, sitting next to ‘Mr. Beautiful Mind’…” By the time I reached my destination an hour later, I had over a dozen main branches fanning out to places, people and things that bubbled up out of the deep, dark recesses of my mind.

 I only wish the app allowed a few additional categories of data input: smells, which are such a powerful trigger of memory (my Nanna Rae making cinnamon toast); snippets of audio from a car radio or a friend’s voice.
 MindNode and similar apps all support images – maybe someday I’ll add photographs that currently live in a shoebox somewhere in the attic.

 Anyway, I got off the train and my seatmate had not called ahead, so there were no nice men in clean white jackets waiting for me with a padded van at my destination.
 Lucky me.
 Another day on the outside.

 Ok, back to “Why?”

 Bear with me, as this is going to be a bit of a meander…

 I had recently begun working with highly distributed teams and was growing my skills in providing coaching and facilitation with regard to virtual team effectiveness.
-I did a lot of research and learning on the topic.
+I did a lot of research and learning about the topic.

 I had just finished reading Hassan Osman’s short but powerful book: Influencing Virtual Teams: 17 Tactics That Get Things Done with Your Remote Employees (2014).
-In the book, Osman reveals “the secret formula” for trust on teams:
+In the book, Osman reveals “the secret formula” for trust in teams: